mheob/include-fussball-de-widgets/README.md

 ### What can I do if the plugin does not work?

-> The first clue is always the [official support forum on worpress.org](https://wordpress.org/support/plugin/include-fussball-de-widgets) or the [Issues section here on Github](https://github.com/ITS-Boehm/include-fussball-de-widgets/issues).\
+> The first clue should always be the [official support forum at wordpress.org](https://wordpress.org/support/plugin/include-fussball-de-widgets) or the [Issues section here on Github](https://github.com/ITS-Boehm/include-fussball-de-widgets/issues).\
 > \
 > Likewise and often the wrong quotes are used.
 It is essential to use the normal `"` sign.\
 > \